NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

     * **Inter-quartile ratio (IQR)**: IQR provides the ratio of the sample QoIs that lies in 25-75% LOOCV prediction bounds (interquartile range).
 The IQR values should theoretically approach 0.5 if the prediction is accurate.

     * **Cramer-Von Mises statistics**: Cramer-Von Mises statistics calculates the normality score.
-The assumption of a GP is that the observations follow a normal distribution conditional on the input parameters.
+GP assumes that the observations follow a normal distribution conditional on the input parameters.
 To assess the normality of the model predictions, the difference between the mean prediction :math:`\hat{y}_k` and the sample observation  :math:`y_k` value is divided by the standard deviation prediction from surrogate :math:`\hat{\sigma}_{y,k}`:

       .. math::
         :label: normed